Maneren/dotfiles/README.md

 # dotfiles

-My dotfiles repo for zsh + OMZ, git and bash (bash is just an unmaintained backup of old files)
+My dotfiles repo for zsh + OMZ

 [preview](https://github.com/Maneren/dotfiles/blob/master/preview.png)

 ## Branches

-- master - Manjaro desktop and RaspberryPI
+- master - Manjaro desktop and Arch on Termux and WSL
-- wsl - Ubuntu on WSL2 and on Termux - *currently unmaintained, slowly getting to it*
+- wsl - Ubuntu on WSL2 and on Termux - *archived*
 - pop - Pop!\_OS desktop - *archived*

 ## Install

 > ***NOTE:*** *works only for non root users but requires you to authorize sudo for pacman*

+Either run from script

 ```sh
 curl -fsSL rebrand.ly/maneren-install | sh -
 ```

-or just clone the repo manually and run `install.sh`
+or just clone the repo manually and run `./install.sh`

 ### What it does